Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- Gesicki has put together a 758-yard campaign so far (47.4 receiving yards per game) with two touchdowns, reeling in 71 balls on 109 targets.
+- Gesicki has put up a 758-yard campaign so far (47.4 receiving yards per game) with two touchdowns, hauling in 71 balls on 109 targets.

-- So far this season, 18.4% of the 593 passes thrown by his team have gone Gesicki's way.
+- Gesicki has been the target of 109 of his team's 593 passing attempts this season, or 18.4% of the target share.

-- Gesicki (nine red zone targets) has been the recipient of 12.5% of his team's 72 red zone pass attempts.
+- With nine targets in the red zone this season, Gesicki has been on the receiving end of 12.5% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while opting for the ground attack 40.2% of the time.
+- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while running the ball 40.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Patriots.